-This is a dry, full bodied rosé.
+This is a dry, soft, full bodied rosé.
 It is bottled early to retain freshness and we encourage you to serve this wine cool but not tongue-numbingly cold (which dulls the flavour) 10 – 13°C is ideal.
 This wine is produced as naturally as possible and so it may develop some crystals in the bottle with refrigeration.

 We generally recommend consuming the High Noon Rosé whilst young, within a year or two of the vintage, when it is full of fresh fruit aromas and flavours.

 A very versatile wine which works well with a wide variety of foods, from more delicate seafood dishes, to those with some chilli heat and almost any dish of Mediterranean origin.
 Try with sushi rolls, garlic prawns, roasted quail, chargrilled tuna or Paella.
 Think Japanese, Thai, Spanish or lunchtime in Provence.

 100% Grenache (or sometimes including a little Graciano)

 The grapes are picked in the cool of the morning and crushed into an open vat.
 After one night in contact with the skins the rosé juice is pressed off, followed by a cool fermentation and maturation for 6 months in our special large old oak cask (foudre) reserved for this purpose.

 Grapes for this wine come from old Grenache bush vines growing on the Winery and BJ’s blocks which were planted in 1934 and 1943.
 Average yields from these vines are 1.5 to 2 tons per acre (depending on adequate winter rain).
 They are growing in sandy loam over clay and due to their age have a deep root system which helps to produce the intensely flavoured grapes for this soft, full bodied rosé.